From Duality to Oneness: The Sacred Mystery of Yuletide

 Think of us as moving down through the birth canal of the cycle, preparing to burst forth into the light.

-Now imagine if you allowed yourself to celebrate that sacred spiral and moved mindfully through Advent, reclaiming the simple joy that these four weeks are meant to illicit in us….
-Rather than getting caught up in the bullshit and materialism that the greeting-card companies would have you accept as this season’s only meaning.
+Now imagine if––rather than getting caught up in all the stress and extravagant materialism––you allowed yourself to celebrate this sacred spiral by moving mindfully through Advent, reclaiming the simple joy and rejuvenation that these four weeks are meant to illicit in you…

-Until, like the sun, we spiral forth again in our own rebirth.
+Until, like the sun, you spiral forth again to greet the new year with your own glorious rebirth.